202C-Pilot/202C-Master-Course/forums-writing-activities.md

 4. How, exactly, can your peer improve their planning?
 What concrete suggestions for improvement can you provide?

 ## Writing Workshop 5
-Part One, Friday: Draft Submission.
+Part One, Due Friday: Draft Submission.
 Complete a draft of your Internet Resource Guide.

-Part Two, Sunday: Peer Feedback.
+Part Two, Due Sunday: Peer Feedback.
 Provide peer feedback on drafts.

 An important step in drafting is peer feedback.
 The following prompts are for review of the Front Matter, review of the Abstracts, and review of the Guide overall.
 You don't necessarily have to respond to each and every prompt, but you should respond, in one way or another, to a majority of them.
 Don't be limited by these prompts, though: Share any and all feedback you have for your peers.